simonprickett/simonprickett.github.io/_posts/2020-09-19-visual-bloom-filter-with-raspberry-pi.md

 image: assets/images/bloom_main.jpg
 author: simon
 ---
-Bloom filters are a [probabalistic data structure](https://www.geeksforgeeks.org/introduction-to-the-probabilistic-data-structure/) that I've wanted to learn more about for a while.
+Bloom filters are a [probabilistic data structure](https://www.geeksforgeeks.org/introduction-to-the-probabilistic-data-structure/) that I've wanted to learn more about for a while.
 When I started reading up on them, I found a lot of the material to be quite dry and theoretical, so I thought I'd try and implement one in hardware somehow and make my own visual learning aid.

 So what's a Bloom filter?
 [Wikipedia](https://en.wikipedia.org/wiki/Bloom_filter) says: